huggingface/blog/rlhf.md

 ```

 *Thanks to [Robert Kirk](https://robertkirk.github.io/) for fixing some factual errors regarding specific implementations of RLHF.
 Thanks to [Peter Stone](https://www.cs.utexas.edu/~pstone/), [Khanh X. Nguyen](https://machineslearner.com/) and [Yoav Artzi](https://yoavartzi.com/) for helping expand the related works further into history. *
-*Thanks to Stas Bekman for fixing some typos or confusing phrases.*
+*Thanks to Stas Bekman for fixing some typos or confusing phrases.
+Thanks to [Igor Kotenkov](https://twitter.com/stalkermustang) for pointing out a technical inconsistency in the RLHF feedback diagram.*